 - Have you downloaded the Model Release Forms?

 All photo or video subjects should sign a Single Model Release or Group Model Release prior to filming.
+Model release forms can be accessed in the Brand Assets section of the Brand Guide.
 The signed release form(s) should be kept on file, in perpetuity.

 - Can you hear your subjects?